Value-added tax (VAT)

 Stamp duty at progressive rates ranging from 1% to 3% is payable on transfer of immovable property with a surcharge of 5% on the duty payable, resulting in effective stamp duty rates of 1.05% to 3.15%.
 The irrevocable transfer of certain assets without consideration is subject to a 5% stamp duty.

 Additional stamp duty for acquisition of third residential property and beyond

-A transferee acquiring residential property will be subject to additional stamp duty if the transferee owns other residential property at the time of acquisition.
+A transferee acquiring residential property will be subject to additional stamp duty if the transferee owns two other residential property at the time of acquisition.
 Such additional stamp duty is applicable to individual, corporate, as well as a transferee acquiring more than 80% of a company that owns Macau residential property.
 The applicable rate is 10% on the transfer consideration for acquisition of the third residential property and onward.

 Special Stamp Duty (SSD)

 The transferor of a residential property, commercial property, office, car-parking space, or property under construction is subject to SSD at 20% on the value of the property if the property is resold within a year of its purchase.
 The SSD rate is reduced to 10% if the resale takes place between one and two years after the purchase.
 The SSD is also applicable to transfer of an 80% or more shareholding interest in a Macau company that owns properties.

 Buyer Stamp Duty (BSD)

 A company, an entrepreneur, or a non-Macau resident acquiring a residential property in Macau SAR is subject to BSD at a flat rate of 10%, on top of the existing Stamp Duty and SSD, if applicable.

 Professional (Salaries) Tax